Unathi-Monjane/Unathi-Monjane/README.md

 ## 💡 About Me
 I’m a certified **Full Stack Developer** (FNB App Academy, IT Varsity) and **AI & IT Process Support Associate** with a passion for building fast, responsive, and user-friendly web applications.

 I help **businesses, schools, and organizations** create modern websites and digital tools that drive results — from e-commerce stores to custom productivity apps.

 I combine front-end and back-end skills with strong problem-solving, AI-powered workflows, and IT support expertise.

+💡 *Co-founder of [CodeCraft Africa](https://unathi-monjane.github.io/codecraft-africa-portfolio), a business that builds modern websites and digital solutions for companies across Africa.*

 ---